Biography

 Ecumenical engagement

-His Holiness was appointed in 1972 as the Catholicosate’s representative for ecumenical relations and he served in this position until 1995.
+His Holiness was appointed in 1972 as the representative of the Holy See of Cilicia for ecumenical relations and he served in this position until 1995.
 His Holiness has played a major role in the world-wide ecumenical movement:

 – He was a founding member of the Middle East Council of Churches (MECC), in 1974.
-From the beginning he has served on the Council’s Executive Committee and played a leading role in the major initiatives of the Council.
+From the beginning he has served on the Council’s Executive Committee and played a leading part in the major initiatives of the Council.
+For two successive periods (2006-2010 and 2010-2016) he became the President of MECC, and then he was elected a honorary president.

 – As delegate of his church, he attended the Nairobi (1975), Vancouver (1983), Canberra (1991), Harare (1998) and Porto Alegre (2006) Assemblies of the World Council of Churches (WCC), and several international conferences.

-– In 1975, he was elected as a member of the Faith and Order Commission of the WCC, and in 1983 as a member of its Standing Committee.
-At the Vancouver Assembly (1983), His Holiness was elected as a member of the Central Committee of the WCC.
+– In 1975, he was elected as a member of the Faith and Order Commission of the WCC and in 1983 a member of its Standing Committee; in 1983 a member of the Central Committee of the WCC.

 – At the Canberra Assembly (1991), he was elected Moderator of the Central and Executive Committees of the WCC, the highest position of this global fellowship of churches, which comprises more than 350 churches from different confessions, cultures, nations and regions.
 He is the first Orthodox and the youngest person to be elected to the position of Moderator.
 After serving as Moderator for seven years, His Holiness was unanimously re-elected at the Harare Assembly (1998).
 The re-election of His Holiness, which was based on his “strong leadership, firm commitment, theological knowledge and administrative experience”, was unprecedented in the history of the WCC.